yaohongliuchris/AI6122-Text_Management/README.txt

 # 6122_text_group_project

 Code for 3.1 Domain Specific Dataset Analysis is in Dataset Analysis File.
-Code for 3.2 Development of a Simple Search Engine is in SearchEngine File.
-Code for 3.3 Development of a Research Trend Explorer is in ResearchTrendExplorer File.
-Code for 3.4 Application is in SearchEngine File.
 You may also read the readme.md under those files.